erhant/crypto-notes/content/number-theory/3-divisibility.md

 ---
-title: "Divisibility"
+title: 'Divisibility'
-desc: "We look at various divisibility algorithms, and also look at the good old Fibonacci."
+desc: 'We look at various divisibility algorithms, and also look at the good old Fibonacci.'
-order: 203
+order: 3
-tags: ["symmetric"]
+cat: 'number-theory'
 ---

 [(video)](https://www.youtube.com/watch?v=pVKhDtOjji8)